minprog/platforms/code_tools/3 testers/tennis/index.md

 Implement the function above.
 This function should return False if any rule is broken, True otherwise.
 Raise a `ValueError` if the input is invalid.

+> Note that you don't have to implement the whole game!
+Just the function `guess` is described above.

 ## Step 2, test your implementation and improve if necessary

 This assignment is all about thoroughly testing one function `guess`.
 While doing so you might find bugs or cases you hadn't thought of while implementing the function.
-It is up to you to not only write the tests, but also improve the code in case you find any bugs.
+It is up to you to not only write the tests, but also improve the code in case you stumble upon any bugs.

 Write Pytest unnittests to test the function `guess` in a file called `test_tennis.py`.
 Be sure to test: